 In deterministic neural networks, parameters/weights are real-valued and one performs inference by optimizing a loss function over them.
-Performing inference in probabilistic neural networks, on the other hand, requires posterior distribution over parameters given data~\cite{Graves}.
-For a fixed setting of weights, a (deterministic) neural network with the \emph{softmax} output block models the conditional probability of a categorical label $y \in \mathcal{Y}$ given an instance $x \in \mathcal{X}$ using an exponential family model~\cite[e.g., see][or Appendix~\ref{app:exp-family}]{jaynes57}.
-In probabilistic networks, it is further assumed that weights have a prior distribution $p_r \brackets{\Delta \mid \eta}$, where $\Delta$ denotes all the parameters in the network and $\eta$ are prior hyper-parameters.
-The posterior distribution of network parameters conditioned on a set of \acro{iid} examples $\{(x_i, y_i)\}_{i=1}^n$ with $X_n=\cbrackets{x_i}_{i=1}^n$ and $ Y_n=\cbrackets{y_i}_{i=1}^n$ is typically given by an analytically intractable integral, with parameter-specific posterior probabilities $p\brackets{\Delta \mid X_n, Y_n}$ satisfying
+Performing inference in stochastic/probabilistic neural networks, on the other hand, requires a posterior distribution over parameters given data~\cite{Graves}.
+For a fixed setting of weights, a deterministic neural network with \emph{softmax} outputs models the conditional probability of a categorical label $y \in \mathcal{Y}$ given an instance $x \in \mathcal{X}$ using an exponential family model~\cite[e.g., see][]{jaynes57,altun04}.
+In stochastic networks, it is further assumed that weights have a prior distribution $p_r \brackets{\Delta \mid \eta}$, where $\Delta$ denotes all the parameters in the network and $\eta$ are prior hyper-parameters.
+The posterior distribution of neural network parameters conditioned on a set of \acro{iid} examples $\{(x_i, y_i)\}_{i=1}^n$ with $X_n=\cbrackets{x_i}_{i=1}^n$ and $ Y_n=\cbrackets{y_i}_{i=1}^n$ is typically given by an analytically intractable integral, with parameter-specific posterior probabilities $p\brackets{\Delta \mid X_n, Y_n}$ satisfying

 Variational inference~\cite{blundell15,Buntine91,Graves,kingma15} is a technique for the approximation of posterior distributions involving analytically intractable integrals.
-The main idea is to introduce a family of variational probability density functions $q\brackets{\Delta \mid \mu, \sigma}$, with $\mu$ and $\sigma$ denoting variational parameters such that a set of these specifies a family of probability distributions.
+It works by introducing a family of variational probability density functions $q\brackets{\Delta \mid \mu, \sigma}$, with $\mu$ and $\sigma$ denoting variational parameters, such that a set of these specifies a family of probability distributions.
 Typically, the variational family is parametrically much simpler than the posterior distribution over network parameters $p\brackets{\Delta \mid X_n, Y_n}$.
-The main idea is to approximate the posterior $p\brackets{\Delta \mid X_n, Y_n}$ by optimizing a lower bound on the log-marginal likelihood of the model over the parameters of the variational distribution, i.e.,
+The main idea is to approximate the posterior $p\brackets{\Delta \mid X_n, Y_n}$ by optimizing a lower bound on the log-marginal likelihood of the model over the parameters of the variational distribution